Fantasy Baseball Rankings 2026: Busts by proven MLB model that called Spencer Strider's disappointing season

 One of the Fantasy baseball busts 2026 the model is fading: Brewers starting pitcher Jacob Misiorowski.
 A June call-up last year, the rookie became the first pitcher in over 60 years to record 11 no-hit innings to start his career and then made MLB history by becoming an All-Star after just five starts.
 He had the majors' fifth-highest average fastball velocity (99.3 m.p.h.) across his 66 regular season innings and then posted a microscopic 1.50 ERA across 12 postseason innings.

 Another of the 2026 Fantasy baseball busts the model projects won't live up to their ADP: Orioles first baseman Pete Alonso.
 After seven years in Queens, Alonso left the Mets for Baltimore in the offseason, on the heels of a season with 38 homers, 126 RBI and an .871 OPS.
-He's going in the fourth round, on average, in 2026 Fantasy baseball drafts with a mean draft position of 32.
+He's going in the third round on average, in 2026 Fantasy baseball drafts with a mean draft position of 28.

 However, Alonso's metrics from last year should be a bit concerning.
 His batting average on balls in play (BAbip) was a career-best of .305, indicating he was a bit lucky and could regress to the mean.
 Additionally, his home run rate (5.4%) was the second-lowest of his career, while his walk rate (8.6%) was the lowest of his seven seasons.
 Alonso's greatest strength is his home run power, but the two lowest HR rates of his career have come in the last two seasons as the 31-year-old could be on the decline.
 The model has Alonso on par with Michael Busch in its Fantasy baseball 2026 rankings, but Alonso is being drafted seven rounds earlier on average.
 See more busts at SportsLine.